We think Coffee, Cake & Coping is a must for all new Mum’s!

 As well as many others that the mums themselves raise – it is incredible what different topics come up!

 The Coffee, Cake & Coping course runs over five weeks.
-Each week is a 90-minute session with Vanessa and myself where we explore the transition to early-motherhood; repairing, realigning and closing the body after giving birth.
+Each week is a 90-minute session where we explore the transition to early motherhood; repairing, realigning and closing the body after giving birth.
 We also help you to understand baby language and how to calm crying: plus Baby Massage, Postnatal Yoga stretches and pelvic floor repair through deep breathing exercises.
 We’ll show you how to close the pelvis and support your hips and lower back.
 At the end of the session, we hold much-needed space for relaxation with your baby which we hope will leave you feeling refreshed and energised.

 When the class is done, we welcome everyone to move over to Selina’s tearoom to carry on chatting over coffee and cake.
 Is there be a better way to spend a couple of hours?
 Here’s what some happy mums had to say about our postnatal support classes…